Super Street Fighter II: Home Versions

-In Japan, the Super Famicom version was the third best-selling video game of 1994 with 941,000 sales that year, In North America, it topped the Sega Genesis and Super NES sales charts for two months in 1994, from July to August.
-By the end of the year, the Sega Genesis version had outsold the SNES version in the United States, with the Genesis version becoming one of the year's top ten best-selling video games in the region.
+In Japan, the Super Famicom version was the third best-selling video game of 1994, with 941,000 sales that year.
+In North America, it topped the Sega Genesis and Super NES sales charts from July to August 1994.
+By the end of the year, the Genesis version had outsold the SNES version in the United States, becoming one of the year's top ten best-selling video games in the region.
 Eventually, 2 million copies were sold worldwide.

 GamePro gave a generally positive review of the Genesis version.
 They wrote that it was a solid conversion of the arcade game, but "Super was never the game it could have been in the arcades, and the same imbalances and flaws that hurt the coin-op still affect the home versions."
 They said the new features were "pretty cosmetic or just downright boring and unimportant", and that music and voices of the Genesis version were all inferior to the SNES version, but concluded "Super is still Street Fighter" and "Street Fighter is still the best fighting game ever made".
 They gave a more positive review for the SNES version, while citing some of the same issues with the core game.

 Electronic Gaming Monthly gave the SNES version 28 out of 40 (7 out of 10 average), with all four reviewers concurring that though it was the best version of Street Fighter II to date, the additions were limited given how many versions had already been released, and Capcom should have put out a Street Fighter III with new mechanics instead.
 They made similar comments on the Genesis version, and two of the reviewers additionally criticized it more than the Super NES version, such as the poor quality of the digitized voices.

 Accolades

 In the February 1994 issue of Gamest, Super Street Fighter II was nominated for Best Game of 1993, ultimately ranked at third.
 In the category of Best Fighting Games, Super won three more third-place prizes in the categories of "Best Fighting Games", "Best Graphics", and "Best VGM" (video game music).
-Cammy, who was introduced in Super, placed fifth in the list of Best Characters of 1993, with Dee Jay and T. Hawk at 36 and 37.
+Cammy, who was introduced in Super, placed fifth in the list of Best Characters of 1993, with Dee Jay and T. Hawk at 36 and 37 respectively.

-In 1994, Mega magazine listed Super Street Fighter II as the second Best Game of All Time.
-In 1995, Total! rated the game 6th on its "Top 100 SNES Games."
-They lauded Super Street Fighter II writing: "One of the finest beat-‘em-ups and one of the most well-crafted games ever."
-In 2018, Complex ranked the game 26th on their "The Best Super Nintendo Games of All Time."
+In 1994, Mega magazine listed Super Street Fighter II as the second best game of all time.
+In 1995, Total! ranked the SNES version sixth on its list of the "Top 100 SNES Games", calling it "one of the finest beat-'em-ups and one of the most well-crafted games ever."
 In 2009, Official Nintendo Magazine ranked the game 10th on a list of the greatest Nintendo games of all time.
+In 2018, Complex ranked the SNES version 26th on their list of "The Best Super Nintendo Games of All Time".